sanchezcandela424/Allbird-Admin/README.md

 - To enable smooth communication between the front-end web application and the back-end, the dashboard incorporates API routes.
 This ensures that product information is seamlessly fetched and displayed on the customer-facing website.
 - The admin dashboard utilizes Clerk auth for secure authentication, ensuring that only authorized personnel can access and manage sensitive information.
 - With Planet Scale and Prisma integration, the application benefits from a robust and scalable database, capable of handling growing product inventories and increasing website traffic.
-- The heart of any e-commerce website lies in its product management capabilities.
+- The heart of any Allbird website lies in its product management capabilities.
 The admin dashboard empowers administrators to add new products, update existing ones, archive out-of-stock products, mark products as featured products, and remove products that are no longer available.
 They can set product details such as name, category, price, images, and other product-specific attributes.
-- Efficient order management is crucial for any e-commerce website.
+- Efficient order management is crucial for any Allbird website.
 The dashboard provides comprehensive tools to view, process, and manage incoming orders.
 - Seamlessly integrate Stripe as the payment gateway, allowing customers to make secure and convenient online payments.
 Admins can view transaction history and ensure a seamless checkout experience for shoppers.

 # Testing the Project